timqian/auth-api/README.md

 Working on it

-as a starter see the starter branch: https://github.com/timqian/auth-api/tree/jwtAuth-RESTful-server-starter-2.0
+As a starter see the starter branch: https://github.com/timqian/auth-api/tree/jwtAuth-RESTful-server-starter-2.0

 ## Sample usage:

+1. Install auth-api and peerDependencies:

 `npm install auth-api express body-parser morgan --save`

+2. run the code below and auth server will start

 ```
 import authApi        from 'auth-api';